 By Nava Atlas | On | Comments (0)

-Shirley Jackson (December 14, 1916 – August 8, 1965) was an American author whose works influenced a generation of genre writers who came after her.
+Shirley Jackson (December 14, 1916 – August 8, 1965) was an American author of fiction and nonfiction whose works influenced a generation of genre writers who came after her.
 Two areas of writing put her on the literary map — wryly humorous accounts of family life, and disturbing tales of psychological terror.
 It might come as no surprise to those who have read her work that Jackson was fascinated with witchcraft and Satanism while growing up.

 Jackson’s stories and novels have disturbed and fascinated readers and critics alike with their unabashed exploration of the dark side of human nature.
 Yet, there’s a sense that she hasn’t received her due — In A Jury of Her Peers, Elaine Showalter wrote, “One of the most sophisticated crafters of fiction … with work compared during her lifetime to Poe and James, she has long been neglected by most critics of American literature.”